-DISCUSSION -- CONSENT AGENDA ITEM NO. 12
+DISCUSSION - CONSENT AGENDA ITEM NO. 12

 Mr. Alvarez inquired about the previous contract holder and whether or not there were any enhanced scopes or services added to this contract.
-Andy Goddard, Superintendent of LRV Maintenance, replied that NMS Management, Inc. was the previous contractor and was also Board of Directors - MINUTES November 10, 2016 Page 5 of 12 awarded the current contract.
+Andy Goddard, Superintendent of LRV Maintenance, replied that NMS Management, Inc. was the previous contractor and was also awarded the current contract.
 He stated that there was a slight enhancement to the scope of work which included cleaning for the upholstered seating.
 He said that the remainder of the scope stayed relatively the same.

-DISCUSSION - CONSENT AGENDA ITEM NO. 17
+DISCUSSION - CONSENT AGENDA ITEM NO 17